kirryya/Test_2/README.md

 # Lists

-You 3 lists of tasks
+You have 3 lists of tasks

 ### You can: